eladjmc/eladjmc/README.md

 - 👋 Hi, My name is Elad
-- 👀 I’m interested in Software developing
+- 👀 I’m interested in Web technologies and DevOps technologies and currently looking for a job.
-- 🌱 I’m currently learning web technologies.
 - 📫 How to reach me: https://www.linkedin.com/in/elad-harel-06ab61183/